defano/wyldcard/README.md

 ### Factors

-A _factor_ is an expression that refers to an object (like a card, button or field) that HyperCard interprets in whichever way is most meaningful to the context of its usage.
+A _factor_ is an expression that refers to an object (like a card, button or field) that WyldCard interprets in whichever way is most meaningful to the context of its usage.
 Factors have the effect of making HyperTalk feel more like English than a computer programming language.
 Factors "do what I mean, not what I say."

 For example, the `go` command expects to "go" to a card or to a background.
-But if you say `go to cd field 1`, HyperCard will assume that you mean that it should go wherever the text of card field 1 refers.
-If no such field exists, or if the text of that field doesn't refer to a card (such as, `next card`) then HyperCard will produce an error.
+But if you say `go to cd field 1`, WyldCard will assume that you mean that it should go wherever the text of card field 1 refers.
+If no such field exists, or if the text of that field doesn't refer to a card (such as, `next card`) then WyldCard will produce an error.

 #### How factors work in WyldCard